It’s true! Diatomaceous earth is a natural alternative to several different chemicals.

 It isn’t tricky to use diatomaceous earth on potted plants.
 Use the right amounts and make sure to stick with food-grade.

-NOTE: Add DE to your compost pile for insect control
+NOTE: Add Food-Grade DE to your compost pile for insect control

 Using DE helps drain potting soil, aerate plants’ roots, and kill pests without using toxic chemicals.